How to Transition Baby From Swaddle to Sleep Bag

 The goal of swaddling your baby is to calm their Moro Reflex, which is also called the startle reflex.
 Your baby experiences this reflex in response to a sound, and throws back his or her head, extends out his or her arms and legs, cries, then pulls their arms and legs back in – a major sleep disruptor!
 Swaddling your baby helps to soothe that reflex, keeping your baby asleep longer.

-While every baby is different, around 3 months, your baby will show signs that it might be time to transition out of the swaddle!
+While every baby is different, around 3 months, your baby will show signs that it might be time to transition out of a swaddle!
 (The AAP recommends making this transition at 3 months, but if you have questions always consult your doctor!)

 The following signs can indicate your baby is ready to make the transition: